Zycus Launches CognitiveProcurement Amidst 1200 Delegates Representing Over 500 Companies at Horizon 2021

 - Zycus launched Cognitive Procurement Source to Pay solution integrated with Merlin AI suite

-- Over 200 live demos and 1-1 connects led to over 60+ expression of interests from global enterprises
+- Over 200 live demos and 1-1 connects led to significant expression of interests from global enterprises

 Zycus, a world leader in procurement technology solutions across the Source-to-Pay suite launched Cognitive Procurement during Horizon 2021Horizon, Zycus's flagship event was organized in a virtual format this year and saw participation from 1200+ senior delegates from 500+ companies and 36 countries across Americas, EMEA, Africa APAC geographies.